 APPENDIX 5: PAYMENT SCENARIO MATRIX This document has been developed to provide examples and increase visibility of payments that may be payable over a range of scenarios for illustration purposes.
-Hourly Paid Permanent Retained Day Rated Salaried Pre-Mobilisation Contract Mobilisation delayed.
-Employee has been given a date to 8 hours @base rate for each day from 1 Monthly Salary commence employment, or to report for training or first start of employment, completion of training until mobilisation or made mobilisation.
-Delay is notified before the employee has left redundant. home.
-Told to stay at Home.
-Regular Assigned Rotations 2 8 hours @ base rate for each day from Employee is on a second or subsequent trip.
-Employer end of unpaid rest period until Monthly Salary informs employee that mobilisation is delayed or cancelled mobilisation or duration of advised trip. for operational reasons.
-Mobilisation Travelled to employers designated point of mobilisation, 3 8 hours @ base rate for each day from end mobilisation is delayed and asked to return home or hotel. of unpaid rest period until mobilisation or Monthly Salary Delay is of sufficient duration to justify instructing employee duration of advised trip. to return to home or hotel and await instructions.
-Checked in and mobilisation is delayed and requested to 12 hours @ base Day rate for each return home.
-Employee has reported to Employers rate for each day day until designated point of mobilisation for transport to installation.
-Monthly Salary plus Monthly Salary until mobilisation or mobilisation or Transport is delayed.
-Delay is of sufficient duration to justify offshore day rate.6 duration of advised duration of advised instructing employee to return to home and await trip. trip. instructions.
+Permanent Retained Pre-Mohilisation Hourly Paid Day Rated Salaried Contract Mobilisation delayed.
+Employee has been given a date to 8 hours @base rate for each day from start commence employment, or to report for training or first of employment, completion of training until Monthly Salary mobilisation.
+Delay is notified before the employee has left mobilisation or made redundant home Told to stay at Home.
+Regular Assigned Rotations Employee is 8 hours @ base rate for each day from on a second or subsequent trip.
+Employer informs employee end of unpaid rest period until Monthly Salary that mobilisation is delayed or cancelled for operational mobilisation or duration of advised trip. reasons.
+Mobilisation Monthly Salary plus Travelled to employers designated point of mobilisation, 8 hours @ base rate for each day from end additional 4- hrs at mobilisation is delayed and asked to return home or hotel. of unpaid rest period until mobilisation or Monthly Salary Delay is of sufficient duration to justify instructing employee to ESA base rate for duration of advised trip. return to home or hotel and await instructions that day.
+16 Checked in and mobilisation is delayed and requested to Day rate for each 12 hours @ base return home.
+Employee has reported to Employers rate for each day dav until designated point of mobilisation for transport to installation.
+Monthly Salary plus until mobilisation mobilisation or Monthly Salary Transport is delayed.
+Delay is of sufficient duration to justify offshore day rate.6 or duration of duration of instructing employee to return to home and await advised trip. advised trip. instructions.

 5 Checked in and mobilisation is delayed Employee has reported to Employers designated point of mobilisation for transport to installation.
 Mobilisation is delayed and is expected to last beyond one day, expect to mobilise the following or subsequent day held at hotel meantime.
 12 hours @ base rate for each day until mobilisation or duration of advised trip.
 Day rate for each day until mobilisation or duration of advised trip.
 Monthly Salary plus offshore day rate.
 7 Monthly Salary 6 De-mobilised early Employee has mobilised to installation, trip has been shortened due to operational reasons and employee is returned onshore prior to completion of scheduled trip.
-12 hours @ base rate for each day for remainder of scheduled trip.
-Day rate for each day for remainder of scheduled trip.
 Monthly Salary plus offshore day rate.
 Monthly Salary 7 De-Mob Late (held on platform) Employee has completed work cycle, but transport to beach is delayed.
 Where practicable, employee is instructed to return to work.
-All working hours @ bas demobilisation. e rate until Monthly Salary plus offshore day rate.
-Monthly Salary plus all additional hours worked @ base rate until demobilisation.
-Chan ge in Rota 8 Change Rota - Delayed remobilisation Employee is advised to return to installation following delayed re-mobilisation.
+All working hours @ stated ESA overtime 16 rate until check in for departure Monthly Salary plus ESA stated overtime 16 rate.
+Monthly Salary plus all additional hours worked @ESA stated overtime 16 rate until check-in for departure Chan Change in Rota 8 Change Rota - Delayed remobilisation Employee is advised to return to installation following delayed re-mobilisation.
 Date of mobilisation is first day of a new rota.
-8 hours @ base rate for end of unpaid rest perio mobilisation.
-New rota i d until Monthly Salary 9 Change Rota - Early demobilisation.
+8 hours @ base rate for each day from end of unpaid rest period until mobilisation.
+New rota is then followed.
+Monthly Salary 9 Change Rota - Early demobilisation.
 Employee is advised prior to mobilisation of the requirement to demobilise early in order to commence unpaid rest period prior to returning to installation to change to new rota pattern.
 Next date of mobilisation is first day of a new rota.
 Unpaid rest period.
-Each • Monthly Salary
+Eacl trip until remobilisation • Monthly Salary